csirick2020/Kalshi_API_Project/README.md

 The standard ('Kalshi_API_Client_v1.py') has a bit more functionality, but everything must be modified from within the code.
 Essentially, you can use it just like the interactive version for basic algorithmic trading, but you'd be setting all the variables manually (instead of having interactive prompts).
 The extra functionality includes the ability to choose any Event or Market on Kalshi and to filter through the data in different ways.
 Adjusting the sleep time(s) between buying and selling is another extended feature that can only be set manually in this standard version.

+Also, note that the interactive version will only work during normal trading hours (because the 'sell loop' end_time variable is set to stop at the end of the trading day for whatever (U.S.) time zone you choose.
+I realize this makes the Weekly, Monthly, and Yearly markets less tradable, but honestly, those markets are mainly included because I copied the entire standard API client code to create the interactive version.
+(Plus, you really don't need algorithmic trading for long term bets.)
+However, to take them out of the program completely would be overkill because they do still have functionality within trading hours.

-Besides this, there is a Kalshi ROI Calculator script and an interactive GUI for the Calculator (made using PySimpleGUI).
+Besides the algo trading scripts, there is a Kalshi ROI Calculator and an interactive GUI for the Calculator (made using PySimpleGUI).
+It will take (from the User) a win ratio (%), an (average) contract price, and an (average) stop-loss price and give you the ROI (%) based on those figures.

 Here are a couple of YouTube videos I made that show me working with this Project: https://youtu.be/Ip591Wjn2i0?si=cQYvizg9nThMy84-